...

 1) Swim in the cenotes

-Karst caves filled with groundwater and rainwater, or cenotes, are, according to the best and most beautiful thing in the Yucatán.
-Some of them have sunken ceilings, forming deep pools of fresh (or semi-sweet) water that are refreshingly clear, unlike the sea, and in many of them you can dive and snorkel.
+Karst caves filled with underground and rainwater, or cenotes, are, in our opinion, the best and most beautiful thing in Yucatán.
+Some have collapsed ceilings, forming deep water reservoirs with fresh (or brackish) water, which, unlike the sea, is pleasantly refreshing.
+They are clear, and in many of them, you can dive and snorkel.

 2) Pink Lakes of Las Coloradas